hessercan/pfsense-qemu-install/README.md

 The instructions and scripts have been tested, but there is no guarantee they will work in your situation.
 Make appropriate backups before using.

-As with all scripts you download from the internet, inspect them and **kiddy scriptor usus cautela**.
+As with all scripts you download from the internet, always inspect them before running.

 ---